riganti/dotvvm-docs/Pages/concepts/security/authentication-and-authorization/overview.md

 Once the authentication and authorization is configured, you can restrict access to viewmodels and their methods based on the user identity, role memberships, and more.

-The easiest way is to use the `[DotVVM.Framework.Runtime.Filters.Authorize]` attribute.

-You can use the attribute to decorate:
+This restriction is done by calling the `Context.Authorize()` method in the `Init` stage of the viewmodel, or in the [command](~/pages/concepts/respond-to-user-actions/commands) and [static command](~/pages/concepts/respond-to-user-actions/static-commands) methods.

+> Prior to DotVVM 4.0, the `[DotVVM.Framework.Runtime.Filters.Authorize]` attribute was used for this.
+We've decided to make the attribute obsolete (even though it will remain functional and stay in the framework forever) as its usage was not intuitive in all cases.
+For example, if you call a method "protected" by this attribute yourself, the attribute is not respected and the method is just called.
+We wanted to make the authorization explicit.

+The `Context.Authorize()` method can be called:

-* the viewmodel class; the entire page will be accessible only to the authorized users
+* the `Init` method of the viewmodel; the entire page will be accessible only to the authorized users

 * specific viewmodel methods which are called from the [command binding](~/pages/concepts/respond-to-user-actions/commands); the commands will fail for unauthorized users

-> The `Authorize` attribute is checked **only if method is called from a command binding**.
-If you call the method from another method in your C# code, the attribute won't be checked automatically.

-> ASP.NET MVC and other framework are also using the `Authorize` attribute, but they have their own implementation.
+> If you are still using the `[Authorize]` attribute, please note that ASP.NET MVC and other frameworks are also using the `Authorize` attribute, but they have their own implementation.
 When adding the `using` statement, make sure the `Authorize` attribute comes from the `DotVVM.Framework.Runtime.Filters` namespace.

 ```CSHARP
 using System;